Skip to main content

 The brain, as the central organ of the stress response, initiates and perpetuates this process, creating a self-reinforcing cycle of neurobiological, immunological, and cardiovascular damage.
 At the heart of this is the concept of glucocorticoid resistance, where immune cells, constantly exposed to high cortisol levels, become less sensitive to its anti-inflammatory signals.

 This results in a paradoxical state ∞ despite high cortisol levels, the body enters a pro-inflammatory state, as the brakes on the immune system are effectively cut.
-This low-grade, becomes a primary driver of the diverse pathologies associated with long-term stress.
+This low-grade, chronic inflammation becomes a primary driver of the diverse pathologies associated with long-term stress.

 Research has illuminated a specific neuro-immune pathway that links brain activity directly to cardiovascular risk.
 Studies using PET/CT imaging have shown that individuals with higher stress levels exhibit heightened metabolic activity in the amygdala, the brain’s fear and emotional processing center.